hope2handteam/HopetoHand/README.md

 Infos here : https://www.locofy.ai/

-Thanks to all the Locofy.ai team for them precious help!
+Thanks to all the Locofy.ai team for the precious help!

 ## Credits